 Also Read- Resolve Access Runtime Error 3044: Not A Valid Path

-MS Access record consists of fields, like name, address, and telephone number.
-Basically, a Record is commonly known as a row and its consisting field is known as a column.
-MS Access allows easy access to records such as adding new data, editing already existing data, and deletion of unwanted records in the table directly in the datasheet view.
+In MS Access, a record is an object that consists of fields, like name, address, and telephone number.
+Mostly, a Record is commonly known as a row, and its constituent field is known as a column.

 How Do I Fix Error 3021?